-Remember when Lot’s wife ignored the command of the Lord and looked back at Sodom – she became a pillar of salt (Genesis 19:26)?
-Yeah, that’s the story I remembered when my world got a little shaken up, and my husband and I were moving from our little green house.
+Remember when Lot’s wife ignored the command of the Lord by looking back at Sodom and became a pillar of salt (Genesis 19:26)?
+Yeah, that’s the story I remembered when my world got shaken up as my husband and I were moving from our little green house.
 I loved that place.
 The neighborhood.
 The view out our back sliders.

 You know what?